-Individual Reflection Paper (Maximum 30%) (Week 11, Saturday, 9 am - 5 pm):
+Individual Take-Home Test (Maximum 30%) (Week 12, Saturday, 9 am - 5 pm):

-On the Saturday of Week 11, there will be a take-home test in the form of an online Individual Reflection Paper for you to complete.
-A case study with questions will be posted at LUMINUS>>Files>>Individual Reflection Paper at 9 am that day and you will submit your Individual Reflection Paper in a Word document by 5 pm on the same day (at LUMINUS>>Files>>Individual Reflection Paper Submissions).
+On the Saturday of Week 12, there will be an assessment in the form of an online Individual Take-Home Test for you to complete.
+A case study with a question will be posted at LUMINUS >> MNO3713 >> Files >> Individual Take-Home Test at 9 am that day and you will submit your Individual Take-Home Test Report in a Word document by 5 pm on the same day (at LUMINUS >> MNO3713 >> Files >> Individual Take-Home Test Submissions).

-The case study will ask you to review all the lessons of this module and show how you apply what you have learned from this module in the case.
-Please answer the specific questions posed in the case accurately ("to the point").
+The case study will ask you to review all the lessons of this module and show how you apply what you have learned by answering the case question.
+Please answer the case question posed in the case accurately ("to the point").

-Individual Study & Sharing (Maximum 30%) (By Week 13, Friday, 2359 Hours):
+Individual Study & Sharing (Maximum 30%) (By Week 13, Thursday, 2359 Hours):

-Each student will post an Individual Study & Sharing Report (maximum 2,400 words in main text), the presentation slides used in your individual presentation, and a video presentation record file (or the Internet link to the file) (maximum 5 minutes featuring yourself talking about your Report) at LUMINUS>>Files>>Individual Study & Sharing Submissions, by Week 13, Friday, 2359 hours.
+Each student will post an Individual Study & Sharing Report (maximum 2,400 words in main text), the presentation slides used in your individual presentation, and a video presentation record file (or the Internet link to the file) (maximum 5 minutes featuring yourself talking about your Report) at LUMINUS >> MNO3713 >> Files >> Individual Study & Sharing Submissions, by Week 13, Thursday, 2359 hours.

 Your Report can be on any topic (give it a project title of your choice) relevant to this module.
-It must shed insight (something new, useful, and not available elsewhere) on any issue or issues of relevance to this module.
+It must shed insight (something new, useful, and not available elsewhere) on any issue (or issues, if you wish) of relevance to this module.